Frequently

 What is the Inherit estate planning process?

-The process begins with your completion of an online questionnaire, after which you will meet with your attorney via Zoom or in person.
+The process begins with your completion of an online interview, after which you will meet with your attorney via Zoom or in person.
 Following your attorney conference, your attorney will draft and electronically deliver your documents to you.
 And, for an additional fee, Inherit signing agents will bring your documents to you and assist you through their execution and notarization.

 How long does it take?